Often the movies and books give us a romantic picture of travel and the adventure that comes along. But is that real?

 I have traveled for some time now, and my friends often wonder why I am not writing a book about it.

 But what do I write?
 Should I write about the beautiful places I saw, the amazing people I meet and other wondering adventures that I encountered?
 What about times when I saw some beautiful sunsets, nigh sky full of stars, trees singing just for you, but no one to share it with, or the time when I stood alone on a lonely road, hoping that I have not missed the last bus.
 Should I call it adventure, or the truth, that I was shit scared and lonely, then.
 Well, we all are afraid, and there is no shame in admitting it.
 But above all, how do I write what I felt, how do I expect others to feel my experience.
-What you experience is the sum total of who you are, and who you are is what time has made you.
-No other person can feel what you feel, as no one is you.
+What you experience is the sum total of who you are.
 So why write, what can only be experienced.

 Someone told me, traveling is just like life.
 There will be good times and bad times, time to celebrate with the new friends you make, and time to make friendship with yourself.
 Time to wonder where you are going, and time to be glad that you can't be lost if you don't know where you are going.
 Time to learn new things and time to let go what you are holding on.
 All those times, good, bad, lonely, happy, boring and interesting, together makes travel and makes you.

 May be you are trying to run away.
 May be you always wanted to see new places, experience new culture, eat new food, learn new skills.
 Whatever may be you reason, travel.
 It will help.

 But all those who wants to travel, remember: